-To dumb things down, the website you access, your ISP, and any third-party tracker on the said website (such as Google Analytics or Facebook Pixel code) can know where are you browsing from.
+To simplify things, the websites you access, your ISP, and any third-party tracker on websites can know where are you browsing from.

 The IP address is associated with a physical location (called geolocation).
-You can Google “what is my IP” and find out your publicly visible IP address and consequently, your physical location.
+You can Google “what is my IP” and find out your publicly visible IP address.

 VPN is an acronym for virtual private networks.
 By setting up a VPN on a device you are accessing the server from a different IP address.
 The ISP, the website, and any third parties can no longer associate your browsing with your physical address.

-VPN’s are important for encrypting your internet activity and data confidentiality and rerouting your internet traffic and location.
+VPN’s add an extra layer of privacy and anonymity.
+They are important for encrypting your internet activity and data confidentiality by rerouting your internet traffic through a different location.

 VPNs ensure data confidentiality.
-They protect you against online threats such as hacking and identity theft.
+They protect you against online threats such as 3rd part trackers and data collection.
 Because they encrypt your activity and traffic, VPNs also protect users against internet service providers tracking and selling your internet data to advertisers.

-Your IP address is a vital piece of information that can enable any snooper, hacker, government agency, or ISP to learn about your physical location apart from what you are browsing.
+Your IP address is a vital piece of information that can enable any snooper, tracker, or ISP to learn about your physical location and what you are browsing.

-VPNs make your actual location impossible to figure out by routing your requests and traffic via a long chain of different devices placed in different countries.
+VPNs make your actual location impossible to figure out by routing your requests and traffic via different devices placed in different countries.

-The internet service providers (ISPs) that own your internet connection place maximum speed caps on streaming content, making streaming slower, while the rest of your internet usage (like browsing) is unaffected.
-It happens because ISPs can identify what type of content you’re accessing.
-Using a VPN makes the ISP oblivious of the nature of the content you’re accessing or streaming, allowing you to access it at the maximum permissible speed.
+The internet service providers (ISPs) that connect you to the internet place speed caps on streaming content, as they can identify what type of content you’re accessing.
+Especially during peak times, they can make streaming slower.
+Using a VPN makes the ISP oblivious of the nature of the content you’re accessing, allowing you to stream at the maximum possible speeds.

-Every device you use connects to the internet with an IP address that can be used to trace your internet activity and traffic and poses a potential threat to data confidentiality.
-A VPN encrypts your unique IP address to protect against such risks.
+Every device you use connects to the internet with an IP address that can be used to trace your internet activity and location.
+A VPN anonymises your IP and encrypts your traffic, so you're safer on public wifi networks.

 A VPN application will run the background of your device, whether it be a mobile, tablet, computer or browser extension, while you access sites around the world.

-The VPN provider will keep you hidden and encrypt all of your data, directing all your traffic to a remote server owned or hired by them.
-You can usually choose from a list of servers located across the world, so you’re able to access the internet via a secure and private connection, and unblock your content based on where a website is located.
+The VPN provider will keep you hidden and encrypt all of your data.
+You can usually choose from a list of servers or locations across the world, so you’re able to access the internet via a secure and private connection.

-In many cases, a VPN service can provide a shorter pathway to connect to a destination server by connecting you directly to a server that’s physically closer to the destination – thus speeding things up.
-For the most part, however, these jumps always degrade the speed of your access and also the stability of your connection itself in many cases.
+In some cases, a VPN service can provide a shorter pathway to connect to a destination server by connecting you to a server that’s physically closer to the destination – thus speeding things up.
+However, sometimes these jumps can actually degrade the speed of your access and also the stability of your connection itself.